Quick summary of key school information

 Deadline for registration (new academic year) |

-Two weeks before the start of each term.
-We have four terms a school year and, therefore, four entry points throughout the school year, plus the summer term in July. |
+The deadline for September entrance to high school is April 20 (G9-12).
+For Term 2 (November), Term 3 (January) and Term 4 (April) entrances, the deadline is two weeks before the start of each term.
+We have four terms a school year and four entry points throughout the school year, plus the summer term in July.
+For the elementary program (K-G8), we offer rolling enrollment throughout the school year, and there are two semesters. |

 Students can join after academic year begins |